OctopusDeploy/blog/blog/2025-01/deployment-freeze/index.md

 You can create deployment freezes for immediate use or schedule them for later.
 You get to choose:

-- A clear name so everyone knows what the freeze is for.
+- A clear name so everyone knows what the freeze is for
-- When it starts and ends.
+- When it starts and ends
-- How long it lasts.
+- How long it lasts
-- Which projects, environment, and tenants it affects.
+- Which projects, environment, and tenants it affects

 If you need to set up regular maintenance windows, you can configure automated recurring freezes that match your schedule.